Yoditatr/MechaCar_Statistical_Analysis/README.md

 - The model's R-squared value is 0.7149.
 Hence, the model predicts MPG of MechaCar effectively at a 71% rate.
 In other words, the variables of vehicle length, spoiler angle, ground clearance, and AWD have a strong positive association with mpg.
 Therefore, this model effectively predicts mpg of MechaCar prototypes.

 ### Summary Statistics on Suspension Coils

+The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
+In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
+We are creating a summary statistics table to show:

+- The suspension coil’s PSI continuous variable across all manufacturing lots
+- The following PSI metrics for each lot: mean, median, variance, and standard deviation.